-Cosmetics, lotions, shampoos, soaps, toothpastes, and the numerous other body products we use often contain parabens, phenoxyethanol, phthalates and other chemical compounds.
-Many of these have estrogenic activity.9 And since the average person uses 10-15 body products a day, with a total of 126 different ingredients, this exposure can quickly add up!
+Cosmetics, lotions, shampoos, soaps, toothpastes, and the numerous other body products we use often contain parabens, phenoxyethanol, phthalates, and other chemical compounds.
+Many of these have estrogenic activity.9 And since the average person uses 10-15 body products a day, with a total of 126 different ingredients, this exposure can quickly contribute to high estrogen levels!

 You’d think that beauty products would be regulated for safety.
 However, you may be surprised to learn that they are regulated by an internal review board.
 This means the products are regulated by the companies that produce them!
 It’s no wonder all sorts of hidden endocrine disruptors are found in these products you use every day.

 Be wary of deodorants or other personal care products that contain an unspecified “fragrance.”
 This can be virtually anything!
 Unfortunately, it tends to be a catch-all term for hidden phthalates or other hormone-disrupting chemicals that can lead to estrogen dominance.